Planning a drip irrigation system

 Insects and rodents

 Other problems have been encountered with various insects biting small holes in the laterals, causing seepage, and mice chewing holes in search of water.
 Standard measures should be used to control these pests.
-Damage often becomes a particular problem if the system has laid dormant for any length of time (over 6,500 holes reported due to marsupial mice in an installation that lay unused for two years due to drought).
+Damage often becomes a particular problem if the system has laid dormant for any length of time (over 6,500 holes reported due to marsupial mice in an installation that lay unused for 2 years due to drought).
 New drip products claim to deter insect damage by having insecticide embedded directly into the drip line.

 Installation